Estimated reading time: 8 minutes.

 The best way to hedge the risk of a market crash

-After a LOT of research and calculations I have found that there is no cost effective way to actively hedge against a market crash or bear market.
+After a LOT of research and calculations I found that there is no cost effective way to actively hedge against a market crash or bear market.

-Taxes also don't help because you pay taxes on your hedges when you sell them (they go up in value), but you have unrealised losses on your stocks that you may not want to sell.
+Taxes also don't help because you must pay taxes on your hedges when you sell them (they go up in value), but you have unrealised losses on your stocks that you may not want to sell.

 Hedging is also expensive.
 For example, a strategy that holds put options on the S&P 500 costs over 7% per year.
 If you hedge for two years your hedging ALONE will be over 14%.